Nervous about the dentist?

 The dental professional will begin the procedure once the sedatives take effect.
 Depending on the procedure you can be under sedation for several minutes or even hours.

-Nitrous oxide is a fast-acting inhaled sedative used to decrease discomfort and anxiety.
+Laughing Gas (NO) is a fast-acting inhaled sedative used to decrease discomfort and anxiety.
 It is also called “the laugh gas” that dentists often administer.

 You will be able to hear and respond to the dentist’s questions or instructions.
 This is known as “conscious sedation.”